Himanshi1207/Hamcker/README.md

 # Introduction

-AS the village women have very less knowledge of technology  so we tried to keep the interface simple to understand and we also used hindi language for their better understanding to deal with language barrier.
+As the village women have very less knowledge of technology  so we tried to keep the interface simple to understand and we also used hindi language for their better understanding to deal with language barrier.

 # Description